Sakartu/psb_brightness/README.md

 Description
 -----------

+This program can be used by owners of a laptop with the Intel GMA 500 chipset to change their brightness.
+It only works when the psb_gfx driver (embedded in current kernels) is used.
+For Ubuntu (and derivative) users this means for version 12.04 and later.

-This little program should be called with a single argument representing the brightness that you want to have your monitor set to, as a percentage.
+The program should be called with a single argument representing the brightness that you want to have your monitor set to, as a percentage.
 Once called (and when it has sufficient rights, usually root) it will try to write the provided percentage value to the file "/sys/class/backlight/psb-bl/brightness", which should change the brightness of your monitor.

 Usage
 -----